WILL CHANGE A LIFE

 Workaid supplies tools and equipment to projects in the UK helping people to engage in practical skills training.
 Work includes supplying The Princes’ Trust with tool kits for individuals who have successfully completed vocational training, enabling them to put their new skills into practice.

-Corporate volunteers from companies as diverse as GSK (seen here), GE Healthcare and MARKIT regularly give their time to help at Workaid and develop team bonding while giving to a good cause and having a totally different day off from “work”!
+Corporate volunteers from companies as diverse as MARKIT (seen here), GE Healthcare and GSK regularly give their time to help at Workaid and develop team bonding while giving to a good cause and having a totally different day off from “work”!

 Students working towards their Duke of Edinburgh Awards often come during the summer months, but we can accommodate them throughout the year too.